Lteerapat/About/README.md

 # About

-This is for web development practice.
+This is only for web development practice.